Going From Physician Assistant to Medical Doctor

 If you’re a student struggling with the decision of whether you should be a doctor, go to medical school and give up 4 years of your life, 3 years of residency, plus the debt that comes with it, versus taking a PA program and then going straight out in the workforce with less debt, then this episode is for you.

-Learn from Mark as he made his leap from being a PA to going to medical school and now working at LECOM where they offer an impressive 3-year medical school program LECOM for current PA's who want to go back to medical school.
+Learn from Mark as he made his leap from being a PA to going to medical school, then working at LECOM, where they offer an impressive 3-year medical school bridge program for current PAs who want to go back to medical school.

 Mark’s initial path to medicine:

 - Wanted to become a doctor since he was a kid

 - Having doubts and fears about going to medical school

 - His dad finding the PA profession for him

 - His thought that he can always do more later even if he does the PA route